Daniel Petkovski: 2020 season

 All NPL and grassroots competitions were suspended for one month due to the impacts from the COVID-19 pandemic in Australia, effective 18 March to 14 April, and further extended until at least the end of May.
 The regular season re-commenced in a condensed format from 18 July, with promotion and relegation suspended.
 The competition resumed on 31 July with a single round-robin format (11 matches) followed by a two-week finals series.
 The NPL Premier normally qualifies for the national NPL finals series, but the 2020 National Premier Leagues finals series was cancelled in July.
 Rockdale Ilinden finished top of the table this season on 24 points which made them qualify for the finals series.
-Rockdale Ilinden had Sydney Olympic in the semi-final where Rockdale Ilinden managed to defeat Olympic 3-0.
+Rockdale Ilinden had Sydney Olympic in the semi-final where Rockdale Ilinden managed to defeat Olympic 3–0.
 Rockdale Ilinden qualified for the 2020 National Premier Leagues final where they had to face Sydney United 58 FC.
-Petkovski scored a very important goal to equalise the match 3-3 before extra-time.
+Petkovski scored a very important goal to equalise the match 3–3 before extra-time.

 2023 season

-On the 18th of February news came out Rockdale Ilinden that club captain Daniel Petkovski departs the club via a mutual agreement between the club and player. "we wish Daniel the very best on his next journey".
+On the 18th of February news came out Rockdale Ilinden that club captain Daniel Petkovski departs the club via a mutual agreement between the club and player.